MA-GY.6213-I Elemnts Of Real Analy I

 MATH-GA.2047-001 Data Science In Quantitative Finance

 3 Points, Tuesdays, 7:10-9:00PM, Petter Kolm and Ivailo Dimov

-Prerequisites: Risk & Portfolio Management; Scientific Computing in Finance (or Scientific Computing); and Computing in Finance, or equivalent programming experience.
+Prereqisites: Risk & Portfolio Management with Econometrics, Scientific Computing in Finance (or Scientific Computing) and Computing in Finance (or equivalent programming experience.

 The course begins with an overview of the field, its technological and mathematical foundations, paying special attention to differences between data science in finance and other industries.
 We review the software that will be used throughout the course.